Akshat111111/Hedging-of-Financial-Derivatives/Finacial Domain/Car_Ownership_Prediction/readme.md

 7. **plotly** : for 3D data visualizations .
 8. **Streamlit** : for creating gui of the web application.

+## Tesla (Car company) Stock price Prediction

+Along wiht these you can see Tesla stock price prediction in carcompnay_tesla_stock_prediction.ipynb file and its dataset scrapped from yahoo fianance in csv file of TLSA_historic_data.csv.

+The stock price for next day , next month and next year is predicted using LSTM.
+A detailed analysis of Data as well as EDA is performed.

 ## How to Use